-These are hardly the times to pay for something that may not work!
+These are hardly the times to pay for something that does not work!

 Welcome to our premiere male enhancement information portal where we expose the truth about some of the products advertised in the male enhancement industry and educate the consumer about which products are the best and which ones should be avoided.